Gibraltar government takes Spain's far-right Vox party to court for inciting hatred

-MADRID (Reuters) - The government of Gibraltar has filed a criminal complaint against four leaders of Spain’s far-right Vox party for “inciting hatred against the people of Gibraltar,” the chief minister of the British overseas territory said on Wednesday.
+MADRID (Reuters) - The government of Gibraltar has filed a criminal complaint against four leaders of Spain’s far-right Vox party over its “narrative of unabashed hatred” toward the people of Gibraltar, the chief minister of the British overseas territory said on Wednesday.

 Vox, which surged to become Spain’s third-largest party after winning 52 parliamentary seats in November’s general election, campaigned on a fiercely nationalist platform that includes Gibraltar’s return to Spanish control.

-Gibraltar’s government accused the party of publishing a series of statements that disparaged residents and which were “designed to create an atmosphere of hatred among Spaniards toward Gibraltarians,” it said in statement.
+Gibraltar’s government accused the party of publishing a series of statements that disparaged residents and which were “designed to create an atmosphere of hatred among Spaniards toward Gibraltarians,” Chief Minister Fabian Picardo told Gibraltar’s parliament.

-Chief Minister Fabian Picardo told Gibraltar’s Parliament that the complaints stemmed from statements and social media posts in which the four Vox leaders referred to the territory as a “leech,” a “parasite” and a “den of money launderers,” local newspaper Gibraltar Chronicle reported.
+Filed in Spain, the complaints stemmed from statements and social media posts in which the Vox leaders referred to the territory as a “leech,” a “parasite” and a “den of money launderers,” local newspaper Gibraltar Chronicle reported.

-“It is the language used in the 1930s against the Jews in Germany and in the Balkans in the 90s,” Picardo told parliament on Wednesday, according to the Gibraltar Chronicle.
+“These are the sorts of practices that were employed in the 1930s in Germany by the National Socialists of Hitler in whipping up aggression against the Jewish people,” Picardo told parliament on Wednesday.
+“These are the sorts of practices we have seen in the Balkans at the time of ethnic cleansing.”

 Vox did not immediately return a request for comment.